ActivitySim/activitysim/HOW_TO_RELEASE.md

 00. Test the notebooks in `activitysim/examples/prototype_mtc/notebooks`.
     There are also demo notebooks for estimation, but their functionality is completely tested in the unit tests run previously.

+00. Use bump2version to tag the release commit and update the version number.
+The following code will generate a "patch" release, incrementing the third value in the version number (i.e. "1.2.3" becomes "1.2.4").
+Alternatively, make a "minor" or "major" release.
+    The `--list` command will generate output to your console to confirm that the old and new version numbers are what you expect, before you push the commit (with the changed version in the code) and tags to GitHub.
+    ```sh
+    bump2version patch --list
+    ```

+    It is also possible to make a development pre-release.
+To do so, explicitly set the version number to the next patch plus a ".devN"
+    suffix:

+    ```sh
+    bump2version patch --new-version 1.2.3.dev0 --list
+    ```

+    Then, when ready to make a "final" release, set the version by explicitly removing the suffix:
+    ```sh
+    bump2version patch --new-version 1.2.3 --list
+    ```

+00. Push the tagged commit to GitHub.
+    ```sh
+    git push --tags
+    ```

 00. For non-development releases, open a pull request to merge the proposed release into main.
 The following command will open a web browser for